sook-tusk/SRMS-Workshop/Project-management/SettingUp_Github_RStudio.md

 <https://medium.com/singapore-rails-learning-group/how-to-push-your-code-to-github-and-publish-your-first-page-8b0e1f4caf2a>

 # Troubleshoot
-Unstable Internet connection could cause errors when you push the changes.
+- Unstable Internet connection could cause errors when you push the changes.
 Try again when the connection becomes stable.

+- Is the Terminal tab not visible?
+Press *Ctrl+Shift+P* to bring up Command Palette > Type Show Terminal > Press Enter.
+Note the option changes from Off to On with Enter key.

+Restart RStudio and you'll see the Terminal tab.

 # Exercise
 Create or modify other files and push the changes as shown in Step 7.
 Then, create several private repositories and experiment with github and RStudio (You can skip steps 1-4 and follow the steps 5-7 now with additional repositories).
 When you feel confident, share your project as a public repository!